Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

   README.md

 ### Summary
-This study finds that total seasonal rainfall is a weak predictor of maize yield in Zambia, while monthly rainfall distribution provides more meaningful explanatory insight.
+This study finds that total seasonal rainfall is a weak predictor of maize yield in Zambia, while monthly rainfall distribution provides more explanatory value, indicating that yield response is sensitive to timing rather than volume.
 The findings support a shift toward more granular climate analysis in agricultural research.